Blind Cricket Off Field Regulations

 B4 BCEW Sight Categories

-B4.1 A total is any player with a B1 certificate who is prepared to have his eyes covered by BCEW-approved blackout shades or who has been exempted from this requirement.
+B4.1 A total is any player with a B1 certificate and complying with the obligation to wear BCEW-approved blackout shades.

 B4.1.2 Anyone who has been granted low partial status may opt to play in a match as a total so long as they wear BCEW-approved shades.